Saudi dialect

 • Travellers who want to handle taxis, cafés, and directions comfortably

-• Learners who already know some Modern Standard Arabic and want a natural Gulf feel
+• Learners who already know some Modern Standard Arabic and want a natural Saudi feel

 What you can practice